 Winner of the Robert P Sibley Prize (2016)

 Short-listed & long-listed for the Al Blanchard Award (2020)

 Short-listed for the Defenestrationism !Short Story Contest!
 (2020)

 Her story, "Before Us," was included in Paul Jessup's monthly short story roundup.

 Her story, "Daffodils Are Lonesome," and intersectional environmentalism in Channel Magazine.

-She began writing in high school, embarking on her first five-book project and crafting languages for her worlds.
-She is currently studying popular fiction in the Stonecoast MFA program.
+Marisca began writing in high school, studying linguistics and crafting languages for her worlds.
+She earned her BA from Mount Holyoke College in 2019, and is currently studying Popular Fiction in the Stonecoast MFA program.